-The process of qualifying for a business loan involves many requirements that changes based on the loan product you want.
-Among many factors, credit score for loan eligibility is an important factor.
-Credit score is the most crucial factor in the loan underwriting process, since it helps lenders determine your eligibility and your creditworthiness.
+The process of qualifying for a business loan involves many requirements that change based on the loan product you want.
+Among many factors, the credit score for loan eligibility is an important factor.
+A credit score is the most crucial factor in the loan underwriting process since it helps lenders determine your eligibility and your creditworthiness.

 According to FICO, a FICO® credit score comprises of these five factors.

 For the majority of loan products, the lender will partly check your credit score.
 If you have a good credit score, you’re more creditworthy and pose less risk to the lender.
 On the contrary, borrowers with poor or bad credit score often find it hard to secure business loans—or be block out of certain loan types completely.

 For every lender and loan type, the requirement of minimum credit score is different.
 Before jumping into the business loan application, make sure to review the minimum credit scores requirements for the loan type you’re applying for—or at least the ranges they’re in.